AngelicaMaineri/eprivacy-sro/README.md

 # eprivacy-sro
-Replication material for the paper "The closing educational gap in e-privacy management in European perspective", in press in Sociological Research Online.
+Replication material for the paper "The closing educational gap in e-privacy management in European perspective", in published in Sociological Research Online [doi](https://doi.org/10.1177/13607804211023524).

 ## Main syntax
 The stata syntax Syntax_manuscript_revision.do replicates all the analyses and most of the plots included in the manuscript.